 C7.1 В The blended ME should consist of MPS and of Supermodels as an optional front-end (both running on the same machine).
 DSML users perceive the blended ME as one environment.
 C7.2 В DSML users can use DSMLs in Supermodels to edit (parts of) a model and/or can use other DSMLs in MPS to edit (other parts of) a model.
 C7.3 В Supermodels and MPS editors should be synchronised (on-the-fly).
-C7.4 В The blended ME should allow model checks to be triggered from both Supermodels and MPS (engages model checkers in both Supermodels and MPS).
-C7.5 В The blended ME should allow generation to be triggered from both Supermodels and MPS (engages generators in both Supermodels and MPS).
-C7.6 C, E The blended ME should allow for collaboration via file-based version control.
-C7.7 C, E The blended ME should provide diff and merge functionality on DSML level from MPS (and optionally from Supermodels).
+C7.4 В The blended ME should allow model checks to be triggered from MPS.
+C7.5 В The blended ME should allow generation to be triggered from MPS.
+C7.6 С, Е The blended ME should allow for collaboration via file-based version control.
+C7.7 С, Е The blended ME should provide diff and merge functionality on DSML level from MPS (and optionally from Supermodels).
 C7.8 В, Е DSML developers can further develop the existing Supermodels DSMLs.
 C7.9 В, Е DSML developers can implement (new) DSMLs in MPS for which it can implement diagrammatic editors in Supermodels.
-C7.10 В DSML user can open (or create new) and save (persist) a model from both Supermodels and MPS.
+C7.10 В DSML users can open (or create new) and save (persist) a model from MPS.

 ID Classification (B, C, E, T, N) Description of Requirement Details Core Requirement(s) T7.1 В The blended ME should provide interfacing technology suitable to bridge MPS (JVM) and Supermodels (.NET).
-C7.1 Т7.2 В The blended ME should be started either by starting Supermodels or by starting MPS.
-Starting Supermodels should start the blended ME if it was not already started.
-C7.1 Т7.3 В The blended ME should allow for flexible deployments depending on DSML user needs: only MPS (Supermodels are not deployed/started). only Supermodels (MPS running headless on the background). both Supermodels and MPS.
-C7.1, C7.2 T7.4 В Usability: Synchronisation between MPS and Supermodels should happen fast enough to be C7.3 perceived by the user as live updates (probably less than 0.5s).
-T7.5 C, E The blended ME should provide models persistence mechanisms.
+C7.1 т7.2 В The blended ME should be started by starting Supermodels and MPS.
+C7.1 Т7.3 В The blended ME should allow for flexible deployments depending on DSML user needs: only MPS (Supermodels is not deployed/started). both Supermodels and MPS.
+C7.1, C7.2 T7.4 В Usability: Synchronisation between MPS and Supermodels should happen fast enough to be perceived by the user as live updates (probably less than 0.5s).
+C7.3 T7.5 С, Е The blended ME should provide models persistence mechanisms.
 At least file based should be supported among others.
 (To allow collaboration via file-based version control).
-C7.1, C7.6 T7.6 В The blended ME should provide interface between MPS and Supermodels for model checks and generation.
-C7.4, C7.5 T7.7 В Scalability: The blended ME should handle big models (50+K elements) while keeping the UI responsive enough.
-C7.3, C7.4, C7.5 T7.8 C, E Usability: visualise differences/conflicts between models of graphical DSMLs in a concise, readable, and clear way.
-C7.1, C7.7 Т7.9 C, E The interfacing technology and interface architecture provided by the blended ME should be flexible enough to accommodate developing existing and new DSMLs.
-C7.8, C7.9 T7.10 В The blended ME should provide interface from MPS to Supermodels for model files creation, opening, closing.
-C7.10
+C7.1, C7.6 т7.7 В Scalability: The blended ME should handle big models (50+K elements) while keeping the UI responsive enough.
+C7.3, C7.4, C7.5 Т7.8 С, Е Usability: visualise differences/conflicts between models of graphical DSMLs in a concise, readable, and clear way.
+C7.1, C7.7 т7.9 C, E The interfacing technology and interface architecture provided by the blended ME should be flexible enough to accommodate developing existing and new DSMLs.
+C7.8, C7.9 T7.11 В DSML user should be able to view and edit models in different notations (syntaxes) for the same DSML.
+C7.1 T7.12 В DSML user can follow and/or create links between models of different DSMLs irrespective of their notation (syntax).
+C7.1